 4.5 To keep under review, the number of external directorships and other interests held by the Chairman and members of the Board and Operating Committee.

 4.6 To advise the Board, on succession planning for the roles of Chairman, Senior

-Independent Director, CEO and for all other Board appointments, including the
+Independent Director, Chief Executive and for all other Board appointments, including the

-- oversee and monitor BT’s governance framework (including our regional approach to governance); including group customer and supplier trading policies, delegations of authority (“DOA”), reserved powers and authorised signatories; and make recommendations to the Board;
+To oversee and monitor BT’s governance framework (including our regional approach to governance); endorse BT’s governance policies and make recommendations to the Board.
+In particular to:-

 and to make recommendations to the Board about any changes.

 5.2.
 Review BT’s regional approach to governance, including to approve changes to the